 Practice (debate and dialogue)

 This is a key knowledge hub, via our corporate networks Controlling Excellence Network St. Gallen (CENS) and Performance Management Network (PMN) (with partners such as Bayer, Infineon, Swarovski, ZF and several small and medium-sized companies).
-In our competence networks, seminars and executive round-tables, we convey, deepen and discuss the latest developments with professional experts to receive feedback and calibration from the private sector (Go to website).
+In our competence networks, seminars and executive round-tables, we convey, deepen and discuss the latest developments with professional experts to receive feedback and calibration from the private sector.
 The networks also serve as an exchange of experience among executives about best practices mainly through our seminar series in the Performance Management Academy.

 Transfer (implement and validate)